rvounik/frontend2/README.md

 - Much faster delivery using Gzipped assets and lazy loading
 - Much faster building of assets (and no more syncing issues?)
 - Asynchronous fetching of data (with proper error handling), asynchronous DOM updates (without ghosting)
+- Solve the browser caching issue
+- Allow writing functional tests following Enzyme syntax with Jest as test runner (and render-spy as a helper)

 __Integration__